18 Sights in Constance, Germany (with Map and Images)

 Show sight on map

-The council building is a landmark in Constance on the shores of Lake Constance.
-The three-storey, massive stone building with a hipped roof was built from 1388 as a warehouse for travelling and local traders and served for almost 500 years as a transshipment point for trade goods at the port of Constance.
-During the Council of Constance in 1417, the conclave for the election of Pope Martin V took place in this spacious building.
-It is considered the largest preserved medieval secular building in southern Germany and has been used as a restaurant, ballroom and congress centre since 1912.
+The Council Building is a landmark in Constance on the shores of Lake Constance.
+The three-storey, massive stone building with a hipped roof was built from 1388 onwards as a warehouse for travelling and local traders and served as a transshipment point for trade goods at the port of Constance for almost 500 years.
+During the Council of Constance from 1414 to 1418, the conclave for the election of Pope Martin V took place in 1417 in this spacious building.
+It is considered to be the largest preserved medieval secular building in southern Germany and has been used as a restaurant, ballroom and congress centre since 1912.

 Wikipedia: Konzilgebäude Konstanz (DE), Website